OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-04.md

 ## 1 Kings 4:2

 These were his officials:
-Azariah the son of Zadok was the priest;
+Azariah, the son of Zadok, served as the priest;

 ## 1 Kings 4:3

-Elihoreph and Ahijah, the sons of Shisha, were scribes;
+Elihoreph and Ahijah, the sons of Shisha, acted as scribes;
-Jehoshaphat the son of Ahilud was the recorder;
+Jehoshaphat, the son of Ahilud, functioned as the recorder;

 ## 1 Kings 4:4

-Benaiah the son of Jehoiada was over the army;
+Benaiah, the son of Jehoiada, commanded the army;
 Zadok and Abiathar were priests;

 ## 1 Kings 4:5

-Azariah the son of Nathan was over the deputies;
+Azariah, the son of Nathan, was over the deputies;
-Zabud the son of Nathan, a priest, was the king’s friend;
+Zabud, the son of Nathan, a priest, was the king’s friend;

 ## 1 Kings 4:6

-Ahishar was over the household;
+Ahishar managed the household;
-and Adoniram the son of Abda was over the forced labour.
+and Adoniram, the son of Abda, was over the forced labour.

 ---